 Using the Scheduled Post Trigger Plugin

-When people visit your website, this plugin checks if there are any missed scheduled posts.
-If it finds any missed posts, it publishes it immediately.
+When people visit your WordPress site, this plugin checks if there are any missed scheduled posts.
+If it finds any missed posts, it publishes them immediately.
 The Scheduled Post Trigger plugin has over 20,000 active installs.
 It is compatible with WordPress version 3.0.1 and higher.

 Here’s how to use this plugin.